 How many different Business Class seats are out there?

-Singapore Airlines currently uses five different types of Business Class seats across their fleet.
+Singapore Airlines currently uses three different types of Business Class seats across their fleet.
 Here’s a brief summary of their key traits, and which aircraft you’ll find them on.

 The year in front of the seat name refers to the year the product was introduced.
 If you’d like more details on each individual seat, have a read of The Milelion’s Seat and Fleet Guide.